noahyanga/meal-prepper/README.md

 # Meal-Prepper!
 'Ruby version : 3.1.2'
-Building a web app around CSV datasets for people wanting to see a wide assortment of meals
+Meal Prepper is a web app built with Ruby on Rails, displaying a catalog of different meal options for users!

 ## Models
 Meal